 This is a brief guide to researching records of nurses, surgeons and other medical staff who served with the Royal Navy.
-These records are varied and can be complicated.
 While most of the relevant records can be found at The National Archives, some material is held by the Ministry of Defence and the Red Cross.

 What do I need to know before I start?

 Before 1884 the Royal Navy generally employed male nurses only.